mikolalysenko/ShapeWaysJS/README.md

 * _units_ : (optional) The units for the model, must be either 'mm', 'cm', 'm', 'inches' or 'feet'.
 Default: 'cm'
 * _scale_ : The scale of the model in meters.
 If present, overrides units.
 Default: 0.01 (note: same as 'cm' for units)

-When _upload_ completes, it calls __callback__ with either an error code, or else a string encoding the _model_id_ in the ShapeWays database.
-This _model_id_ can be used with ShapeWays [Add To Cart API](http://www.shapeways.com/tutorials/shoppingcart/index.html) to sell the model.
+When _upload_ completes, it calls _callback_ with either an error code, or else a string _model_id_ representing the upload in the ShapeWays database.
+This _model_id_ can be used with ShapeWays [Add To Cart API](http://www.shapeways.com/tutorials/shoppingcart/index.html) to sell the model in a store.

 __Note:__ It takes some time between when the model is uploaded to ShapeWays and when it appears for sale.
 Some models may not be printable and must be inspected first.
-Unfortunately, ShapeWays only notifies of the results of these inspections by email, and so there is for now way to check the status of a part programmatically :(
+Unfortunately, ShapeWays only notifies of the results of these inspections by email, and so there is for now way to check the status of a part programmatically.

 #### Models ####